icub-tech-iit/documentation/docs/icub_operating_systems/icubos/user-env.md

 ## Online updated version

 You can find the updated default .bashrc_iCub file online.
-There are two versions of the iCub enviroment file:
+There are two versions of the iCub environment file:

-- [`bashrc_iCub_superbuild`](https://raw.githubusercontent.com/icub-tech-iit/icub-os-files/master/user-environment/bashrc_iCub_superbuild) - a special version of icub user environment, to use in case of [ROBOOLOGY SUPERBUILD](https://github.com/robotology/robotology-superbuild)
+- [`bashrc_iCub_superbuild`](https://raw.githubusercontent.com/icub-tech-iit/icub-os-files/master/user-environment/bashrc_iCub_superbuild) - a special version of icub user environment, in case of compilation of the repository [ROBOTOLOGY SUPERBUILD](https://github.com/robotology/robotology-superbuild)
-- [`bashrc_iCub`](https://raw.githubusercontent.com/icub-tech-iit/icub-os-files/master/user-environment/bashrc_iCub) - the standard version of icub user enviroment, needed if you do not use the Robotology SUPERBUID
+- [`bashrc_iCub`](https://raw.githubusercontent.com/icub-tech-iit/icub-os-files/master/user-environment/bashrc_iCub) - the standard version of icub user environment, if you DO NOT intend to use the repository ROBOTOLOGY-SUPERBUILD

 the above files must be renamed to `.bashrc_iCub` and saved in the user home directory, along with the `.bashrc` file.